symfony/symfony-docs/create_framework/http_kernel_httpkernelinterface.rst

 Using HTTP cache headers to manage your application cache is very powerful and allows you to tune finely your caching strategy as you can use both the expiration and the validation models of the HTTP specification.
-If you are not comfortable with these concepts, read the `HTTP caching`_ chapter of the Symfony documentation.
+If you are not comfortable with these concepts, read the :doc:`HTTP caching </http_cache>` chapter of the Symfony documentation.

 The Response class contains methods that let you configure the HTTP cache.
 One